Q: How do I apply?

 Other useful links for prospective graduate students are available at: http://www.tamu.edu/home/prospectstdts/.

 Q: Is there an opportunity to visit the Texas A&M campus?

-A: Domestic students who have completed their pre-application, including GRE scores and statement of purpose essay, by December 1st are eligible to be considered for an invitation to attend the graduate program in genetics annual recruiting symposium.
+A: Domestic students who have completed their application by December 1st are eligible to be considered for an invitation to attend the graduate program in genetics annual recruiting symposium.
 The symposium provides opportunities for you to meet faculty and students in the program, tour our modern research facilities and discover first-hand the wide range of research opportunities available.
 Prospective graduate students from all over the country will be in attendance, so you will also have a chance to get acquainted with your potential colleagues.
 The program provides most meals, lodging and round trip airfare for your visit to College Station.

-Q: If I should have additional questions, whom do I contact?
+Q: If I should have additional questions, who do I contact?

 A: If you have any questions that were not answered above, please contact the Graduate Programs Office via email at firstname.lastname@example.org or call the Genetics Graduate Program’s Academic Advisor, (979) 458-2284.